 - Bottom Line

-A the time of writing, the Langley is a Marriott Bonvoy Category 5 property which means that an award night costs 30,000 points during quiet periods, 35,000 points during standard periods and 40,000 points during busier periods.
+The Langley is now a Marriott Bonvoy Category 7 property which means that an award night costs 50,000 points during quiet periods, 60,000 points during standard periods, and 70,000 points during busier periods.

 On the whole, cash rates vary between £340/night and £400/night (approximately $440 – $515 including taxes) depending on occupancy levels/expectations.